python-hospital/hospital/README.rst

 See also `vision
 <http://hospital.readthedocs.org/en/latest/about/vision.html>`_.

-Of course, any ideas, feedback and help are welcome :)
+Of course, any ideas, feedback or help are welcome :)

 *********